SakibAlEmran/Uptime-Monitoring-API-using-NodeJs/README.md

 cd .data
 mkdir users tokens checks dataBase
 ```
-4. Run the app: There are two environments for application: staging and production.
+4. Run the app: There are two environments for this API: staging and production.
 Look the package.json file.
 ```
 npm run staging
-or
-npm run production
 ```
+5. You can use postman as a client and test all the end-points.

+## Credit
+I am inspired from [Sumit Saha] (https://www.youtube.com/channel/UCFM3gG5IHfogarxlKcIHCAg) for this beautiful projects.